chromalock/SerialMidiBridge/README.md

-### SerialMidiBridge
+### serial2midi

-This is a replacement for [https://github.com/projectgus/hairless-midiserial](https://github.com/projectgus/hairless-midiserial) that stopped working with OS X Catalina.
+This is a replacement for [https://github.com/projectgus/hairless-midiserial](https://github.com/projectgus/hairless-midiserial) and [https://github.com/chava100f/SerialMidiBridge](https://github.com/chava100f/SerialMidiBridge).

 It is based on the excellent [serialmidi](https://github.com/raspy135/serialmidi) python script.
 I just refactored it a bit to be able to add a Gui.